-- a.
-Projects serving the lowest income tenants; - b.
-Projects obligated to serve qualified tenants for the longest periods; - c.
-Projects in Qualified Census Tracts that are part of a concerted community revitalization plan.
+- 1. Projects serving the lowest income tenants; - 2.
+Projects obligated to serve qualified tenants for the longest periods; - 3.
+Projects in Qualified Census Tracts (QCTs) that are part of a concerted community revitalization plan.

 This document, and all forms and attachments, along with the Self-Scoring Worksheet, are a part of Minnesota Housing's QAP.
-The QAP is subject to modification or amendment to ensure the provisions conform to the requirements of Section 42 and applicable state statutes.
+The QAP is subject to modification or amendment to help ensure the provisions conform to the requirements of Section 42 and applicable state statutes.